susannebradley/smbradley.com/content/post/between-one-and-one-plus-epsilon.md

 also, see the corresponding
 [lecture slides for chapter 2](https://pdfs.semanticscholar.org/presentation/0470/6dc02ee0f09b04a87ed9d1a0ff5ece44d2bb.pdf)) use "IEEE standard word" to describe the standard 64-bit representation of a number, which consists of a sign bit, 11-bit exponent, and 52-bit fraction.
-<a name="roundoff">5</a> Roundoff errors tend to be non-smooth and very random-looking, in contrast
-with truncation errors (which are due to errors in the modeling and discretization of a problem).
+<a name="roundoff">5</a> Roundoff errors tend to be non-smooth and random-looking (though they are, of course, not actually random).
+That's quite different from truncation errors, which are due to errors in the modeling and discretization of a problem (and tend to be more predictable).
 <a name="stable">6</a> Sometimes roundoff errors aren't due to the problem itself, but rather
 with an unstable algorithm.
 See chapter 1 of [Ascher and Greif 2011](http://bookstore.siam.org/cs07/) again for a discussion of the difference between ill-conditioning (when the problem is badly behaved) and instability (when your algorithm makes roundoff errors blow up, even though the problem itself might be perfectly well-behaved).
-<a name="ieee">7</a> Refers to the [Institute of Electrical and Electronics Engineers](https://www.ieee.org/), originators of the [IEEE 754](https://ieeexplore.ieee.org/document/4610935/) -- the standard for floating-point computation used today in most floating point units.
+<a name="ieee">7</a> Refers to the [Institute of Electrical and Electronics Engineers](https://www.ieee.org/), originators of the [IEEE 754](https://ieeexplore.ieee.org/document/4610935/): the standard for floating-point computation used today in most floating point units.
 <a name="cancel">8</a> Subtracting two nearby numbers -- that is, performing computations like $(1 + O(\epsilon)) - 1$ -- can lead to unacceptably high rounding errors because we lose many significant digits.
 For example, suppose we have two numbers with twelve significant digits, but the first nine are the same.
 If we subtract one from the other, we're left with just three significant digits, and this is irreversible!
 For more information on so-called "catastrophic cancellation," including some ways to avoid it, consult a numerical analysis text (for example, chapter 2 of [Ascher and Greif 2011](http://bookstore.siam.org/cs07/)).
-<a name="suicide">9</a> Shout-out to the textbook of [Elman, Silvester and Wathen 2005](https://global.oup.com/academic/product/finite-elements-and-fast-iterative-solvers-9780199678808?cc=ca&lang=en&) for coining the truly excellent phrase "algebraic suicide."
+<a name="suicide">9</a> Shout-out to the textbook of [Elman, Silvester and Wathen](https://global.oup.com/academic/product/finite-elements-and-fast-iterative-solvers-9780199678808?cc=ca&lang=en&) for coining the truly excellent phrase "algebraic suicide" on p.
+131 of the 2014 edition.
+(It was actually "linear algebraic suicide," but close enough.)
-<a name="step">10</a> Several types of numerical method rely on some kind of "step" (either in space or in time), the size of which can adversely affect the stability of the method.
+<a name="step">10</a> Several types of numerical method rely on some kind of "step" (either in space or in time), the size of which can affect the stability of the method.
 It's most commonly of concern in the solution of ordinary and partial differential equations -- see, e.g., [Kraaijevanger et. al. 1987](https://core.ac.uk/download/pdf/82036576.pdf).

 ### <a name="duet">Lyrics (duet version)</a>
 > [**STUDENT**] What I love most about reals is